cannikin/cameronjs/README.md

 ## Creating an app

 CameronJS gives you a command line tool called `cameronjs` to actually create and work with your app.
-The `create` command will create a directory with the name you give it and populate it with the basic structure of a CameronJS app:
+The `new` command will create a directory with the name you give it and populate it with the basic structure of a CameronJS app:

-    cameronjs create my_first_app
+    cameronjs new ~/Sites/my_first_app

 After a minute or so you'll have your app's basic shell.
 You'll also see some post-install instructions to get your app up and running in your browser.
 Change directories into your app then run the `dev` command to start a web server and automatically open your browser:

-    cd my_first_app
+    cd ~/Sites/my_first_app
     cameronjs dev

 Your web browser should automatically open http://localhost:8080 and display the CameronJS welcome page!
+This server features live reloading so as soon as you make a change to your code it will show in your browser without manually refreshing.
+(Coming from the old days when you would manually reload hundreds of times a day, let me tell you this is *amazing*.)

 There are some simple next steps on the welcome page including instructions for actually deploying your site to the internet in a couple of easy steps!

+When you're done for the day just hit `ctrl-C` to stop the server.

 ## Production